 New_Column2 = "2nd Column Added")Code language: R (r)

 In the example code above, we had two vectors (“a” and “b”).
 Now, we then used the add_column() method to append these two columns to the dataframe.
-Here’s the first 6 rows of the dataframe with added columns:
+Here are the first six rows of the dataframe with added columns:

 multiple columns added to the dataframe